ngoworldcommunity/NGOWorld/CONTRIBUTING.md

 #### ESLint & Prettier ✨

-We are using `pre-commit hooks, and linting packages` to make sure that the code is in the correct format.
+We are using `pre-commit hooks` and `linting packages` to make sure that the code is in the correct format.

 So whenever you try and make any commit, it will automatically run the `linting` and `prettier` on the staged/changed files and if there are any errors, it will not let you commit the code until you fix those.